mert-othaw/mert-othaw/DT_EN_Phase_5_Prototype.md

 ## Retrospective
 Please answer the following questions:

-1. What is the reason of the design thinking phase "prototype” and how does it work?
+1. What is the reason of the Design Thinking phase "prototype” and how does it work?
-2. Which methods you can use in this phase?
+2. Which methods can be used in this phase?
-3. What was it like working with Marvel's prototyping app?
+3. What was it like working with the Marvel's prototyping app?